burnjoe/fibonacci-sequence/README.md

-# Fibonacci Sequence
+# Python Programming

-## Python Programming
+## Fibonacci Sequence

-Displays the fibonacci sequence given the number of terms entered by the users.
+- It displays the fibonacci sequence given the number of terms entered by the user.